bluemountaincyber/building-detections-azure/workbook/docs/exercises/exercise5.md

     1. Return to your Azure Cloud Shell session (you may need to refresh the page if it timed out).

     2. Terraform created the service principal `Storage Manager` with the `Storage Blob Data Reader` role on our storage account - and we´ll use this account as our attacker.
 We retrieve the credentials for the principal from terraform and store them in powershell variables for further use.
+For his to work we must run it from the terraform folder.

         ```powershell
+        cd ~/building-detections-azure/terraform/
         $sp_password = terraform output -raw sp_password; $sp_client_id = terraform output -raw sp_client_id; $sp_tenant_id = terraform output -raw sp_tenant_id
         ```